Back to 1 a - Back to content

 anatomy of ostracod and sample from Laguna de Bay).

-OSTRACODA, Mussel shrimps (subclass)
+OSTRACODA, Mussel shrimps (class)

 Only few records.
 Victor (2002) gives a key to 17 genera likely to occur in Western tropical freshwaters.